TheNathannator/GuitarGame_ChartFormats/doc/FileFormats/.chart/Core Infrastructure.md

 `<Key> = <Value[]>`

 - `Key` is the identifier to use to access this value.
 It may or may not need to be unique, depending on the specific type of data that the key-value pair holds.
-- `Value[]` is one or more space-separated values that hold the data for the key.
-Quotation marks are used for string values, which allow for spaces.
+- `Value[]` is one or more values that hold the data for the key.
+  - Values are separated by spaces.
+  - If a value might contain spaces in it, quotation marks are used to encapsulate that value (much like using quotation marks in a console/terminal if a file path has spaces in it).
+This is most often done for string values.
+There isn't a way to escape the quotation mark character however, so values cannot have quotation marks in them.

 ```
 [SectionOne]